KuhlTime/hsd-ossc-api/README.md

 Here you can see a flow diagram on how to retrive the students grades and the scores of each exam from the OSSC site.
 Each box represents a single HTTP Request.
 Each request depends on information from the previous request.
 ![Request Flowchart](assets/request-flow.png)

+## 🙋‍♂️ Questions

+In case you got any questions or like to contribute I am happy to help.

 ## 👨‍⚖️ Disclaimer